Northwest Center Programs

 Recent Successes and Current Challenges

-Early Intervention Expansion: In 2012, due in part to the generous support of a giving community, Northwest Center Kids expanded its early intervention program significantly, adding 4 new therapists to the team.
-This expansion is specifically helping to serve the growing number of families in need of early intervention services in the south of Seattle metro area where there is a lack of services/providers.
+Early Intervention Expansion: Northwest Center Kids has been able to expand its early intervention program significantly, enabling service to the growing number of families in need in South Seattle where there is a lack of services/providers.
 With the added staff, Northwest Center is able to reach and serve more children and families than ever before, approximately 140 children per month, and more than 340 per year.

 We are seeking funding to support all Northwest Center Kids programs—the need for which is increasing, particularly among low-income families.
 Our commitment to providing the innovative, customized, high-quality early intervention therapy and inclusive early childhood education we feel is best for each child requires more funding than what is covered by state and private insurance reimbursements, tuition and program fees.
 We rely on philanthropic support from individual and institutional investors to:

-- help fund uncompensated but effective early intervention therapy and services such as parent training and autism treatment
+- help fund uncompensated but effective early intervention therapy and services such as parent training and adaptive medical equipment

 - hire additional therapists and educators to increase capacity and maintain our exceptional teacher to student ratios